Chapter 6

 5. Massachusetts , after noting the absence of a

-bill of rights, and having been assured that the first Congress would add
+bill of rights, and having been assured that the first Congress

 them, voted ratified the constituion.